AlinaKats/rsschool-cv-old/cv.md

 About me
 ------------
+At school, I loved computer science and dreamed of becoming a programmer.
+But there were many doctors in my family.
+They saw me as a doctor.
 I graduated from a medical university and worked as a doctor for about 2 years.
 But my life changed, I married and moved to another country.
 My education now is not recognized in the county I live.
 And my lifestyle gives me a chance to change my knowledge.
 I want to change my profession and become a valuable specialist Junior Front-end web-developer.
 I have a very stubborn character and I will achieve my goal.